micholeodon/2022_23_PROG2_materials/SPOTKANIE_11_zadania_powtorkowe/README.md

 ```
 You see a guy.
 Is he looking at you?
 Yes
 Is he cute?
 Yes.
-Ok ... so you see a guy and he is cute.
+Ok ... so you see a guy, he is looking at you, and he is cute.
 Avoid eye contact!
 ```